ayeshaeva100/Simulation-and-Modeling-Lab/README.md

 Matrix Arethmetic Operations
 Matrix Visualization

-## Technologies Used

-  Python
-  NumPy
-  Matplotlib
-  SymPy

 ##Discussion

-The plotted vectors showed very trends and distrebutions The heatmap representation the effective highlight value distrebution of the matrix The arithmetic operation provided into the numerical relationship and bar plots in this analysis
+The plotted vectors showed very trends and distrebutions.
+The heatmap representation the effective highlight value distrebution of the matrix.
+The arithmetic operation provided into the numerical relationship and bar plots in this analysis